NateWr/simple-admin-pages/README.md

 ## Requirements

-@todo WordPress version?
+Simple Admin Pages has been tested with WordPress versions 3.5 and above, but it will probably work with much earlier versions.

 ## Changelog

-- 1.0 - @todo date
+- 1.0 - 2013-11-20
 	- Initial release